 The teacher changes the class to help the student.
 It's a prominent example of adaptive learning in the classroom.
 However, the approach is only efficient when there are a few learners.
 Providing an individualized learning path for a big group at once is nearly impossible for one instructor.
 That's where AI for education makes an entrance.

-If we speak of AI-powered adaptive learning, the number of students may be limitless.
+If we speak of AI-powered e-learning software development, the number of students may be limitless.
 AI algorithms analyze the way a learner studies.
 Based on the information they get, the algorithms start showing customized content.

 For example, if you make a mistake in the same task more than once, the program will provide similar assignments, explanations, and related materials.
 So instead of moving to a new topic, you'll have to correct your mistakes.
 This will help you understand the subject better.
 Teachers already apply the technology by implementing AI in K-12 education.